bonelli95/Working-Django-REST-API/README.md

 <h3>API with Django 3: Django Rest Framework</h3>
--Desenvolvendo uma API do zero, utilizando a linguagem Python,</br>
+-Developing an API from scratch, using the Python language,</br>
--Trabalhando com modelos, serializers e views,</br>
+-Working with models, serializers and views,</br>
--Criando uma boa arquitetura em seus projetos Django Rest API,</br>
+-Creating a good architecture in Django Rest API projects,</br>
--Integre o Django Admin à API
+-Integrate Django Admin with the API